nikita-kit/nikita-css/README.md

 ```
 #### Utility classes

 Additionally you can make use of utility classes for recurring style adjustments that are to small for being a block.
 These classes need to be prefixed with `u-` and should reside in `src/scss/utilities.scss`.

-Its not intended to build everything with these utility classes but there are situations where you only need to make some small adjustment with just 1 – 3 lines that doesn't require the whole BEM structure to be used.
+Please use these classes sparingly.
+Its not intended to build everything with these utility classes and create your own framework with it.
+Our main approach is still to use block, elements and modifiers but there are situations where you only need to make some small adjustment with just a few lines that doesn't require the whole BEM structure to be used.
 That's a good point to use utility classes.
 To make this more clear the following examples may help you get the idea.

 ##### Example

 ```
-.u-block {
+.u-reset-list {
-    display: block;
+    margin: 0;
+    padding: 0;
+    list-style: none;
 }

-.u-float-left {
+.u-visuallyhidden {
-    float: left;
+    @include a11y-hide;
 }

-.u-float-right {
-    float: right;
-}

-.u-text-center {
-    text-align: center;
-}

-.u-text-right {
+.u-hide-text {
-    text-align: center;
+    @include hide-text;
 }
 ```